ADHD Explained: Characteristics and Safety Tips

 What is Attention Deficit Disorder (ADD or ADHD if with “hyperactivity”)?

-Attention Deficit Disorder – ADHD – is a physical disorder with psycho-educational implications.
-While ADD/ADHD may be a disorder that comes with controversy – this much is known – children don’t acquire ADD overnight.
-In fact, ADD is as much as part of a person as eye color.
+While ADHD may be a disorder that comes with controversy – this much is known – children don’t acquire ADHD overnight.
+In fact, ADHD is as much a part of a person as eye color.
+Neurodiversity can be a superpower!

-What are the distinctive factors of ADD?
+What are the characteristics of ADD?

 Challenges with sustaining attention to a task